 Read more: 7 kitchen cabinet materials to choose from

 Just like material, it’s always best to read the description for a more accurate colour depiction.
 What may seem like black to us can actually be a dark brown or navy.
 You should never fully rely on what you see, as pictures can be misleading lighting and exposure can drastically change the look of a product.

 7. Don’t forget about size

-Impulse homeware purchases often show up looking either bigger or smaller than we pictured in our heads.
+Impulse purchases often show up looking either bigger or smaller than we pictured in our heads.
 Just like size and material, you should never fully rely on what you see.
 Pictures can be deceiving, so product description is important.
 Be sure to always check measurements before purchasing, since some items arrive assembled and may not be able to make it through your door!